moritzzimmer/terraform-aws-lambda/docs/part1.md

 Terraform module to create AWS [Lambda](https://www.terraform.io/docs/providers/aws/r/lambda_function.html) and accompanying resources for an efficient and secure development of Lambda functions like:

-- configurable trigger for DynamodDb, EventBridge, Kinesis, SNS and SQS
+- inline declaration of triggers for DynamodDb, EventBridge (CloudWatch Events), Kinesis, SNS or SQS including all required permissions
 - IAM role with permissions following the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)
 - CloudWatch Logs configuration
 - blue/green deployments with AWS CodePipeline and CodeDeploy